ASG01(Ambient Sound Generator 01) - link

 grid tab in grid mode with an active 16-step sequences

-grid panel in spiral view with fx controls exposed
+grid panel in with global fx controls exposed

 The Generation Engine: Controlled Randomness